-This page summarizes the current status of hazard mitigation plans in jurisdictions across the nation to inform mitigation planners, government officials, and other interested individuals.
+This page shares the current status of hazard mitigation plans across the nation.

-As of September 28, 2018, all 50 states, the District of Columbia, and five territories (Guam, American Samoa, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands)* have FEMA-approved state mitigation plans.
-A total of 20,977 local governments have current (FEMA-approved or approvable-pending-adoption) local mitigation plans and an additional 173 tribal governments have current tribal mitigation plans.
-Over 87% of the nation's population lives in communities with current mitigation plans.
-Such communities benefit from hazard mitigation planning through understanding of natural hazards, development of mitigation strategies, and eligibility for certain non-emergency FEMA grants.
+As of March 31, 2020, all 50 states, the District of Columbia, and five territories (American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and U.S. Virgin Islands)* have FEMA-approved state mitigation plans.
+A total of over 25,300 local governments have current (FEMA-approved or approvable-pending-adoption) local mitigation plans and an additional 241 tribal governments have current Tribal mitigation plans.
+Eighty-seven percent (87%) of the nation's population lives in communities with current mitigation plans.
+States, Tribes, and communities benefit from hazard mitigation planning because it helps them understand natural hazards and develop mitigation strategies.
+It also provides eligibility for certain non-emergency FEMA grants.

-The national status map below shows local jurisdictions with approved plans (green), approvable-pending-adoption (APA) plans (light green), plans that will expire within 90 days (yellow), and expired plans (red).
+The national status map shows local jurisdictions with approved plans (light blue), approvable-pending-adoption (APA) plans (medium blue), plans that will expire within 90 days (dark blue), and expired plans (yellow).

-As of September 28, 2018, 11 states have received FEMA approval of an enhanced state mitigation plan, making them eligible to receive increased funds under the Hazard Mitigation Grant Program following a disaster declaration.
-To receive FEMA approval of an enhanced plan, a state must demonstrate that it has developed a comprehensive mitigation program and is capable of managing increased funding to achieve its mitigation goals.
-As of September 28, 2018, states with enhanced mitigation plans include:
+As of April 8, 2020, 15 states earned FEMA approval for their enhanced state mitigation plan.
+These states are now eligible to receive more funds under the Hazard Mitigation Grant Program following a disaster declaration.
+To receive approval of an enhanced plan, a state must show that it has developed a comprehensive mitigation program and is capable of managing increased funding for its mitigation goals.
+States with enhanced mitigation plans include:

 - New Hampshire